 Conservation & Sustainability

 We live and operate in a pristine but fragile ecosystem that traverses both sea and land.
-So as a Resort company operating in such a pristine and sensitive environment, we support wholly the concept of sustainable tourism and believe that any development in such areas carries not only a legal but also a moral responsibility to ensure that the environment is not degraded through irresponsible activities and practices.
+As a Resort company operating in such a pristine sensitive environment we support wholly the concept of sustainable tourism and believe that any development in such areas carries not only a legal but also a moral responsibility to ensure that the environment is not degraded through irresponsible activities and practices.

-- We are active members of the Mamanuca Environment Society (MES) providing ongoing training and education to resort staff, guests and the village people in the preservation and caring for the environment.
-MES is also involved in projects including Turtle conservation, coral transplanting, Crown of Thorns eradication and water quality monitoring.
+- We are active members of the Mamanuca Environment Society (MES) providing on-going training and education to resort staff, guests and the village people in the preservation and caring for the environment.
+MES is also involved in projects including Turtle conservation, coral transplanting, Crown of Thorns eradication, water quality monitoring and reef health assessments.

-Operational environmental practices are now part of everyday resort life with ongoing commitments to the preservation of Flora and Fauna, the land and the archeological sites including regenerative and recycling measures such as:
+Operational environmental practices are now part of everyday resort life with ongoing commitments to the preservation of Flora and Fauna, the land and the archaeological sites including regenerative and recycling measures such as:

 - Regular inspections by Environmental Engineers and specialists to ensure standards are being met